0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 sudo systemctl status ntp
 ````

-## Staying up-to-date
+## Keeping your node software up-to-date

-New versions of the node software releases periodically.
+New versions of the node software is released periodically.
-A node can therefore become quickly become out-of-date.
-Out-of-date versions of node software will prevent producers from joining future committees.
+If you are running out-of-date node software you may not be able to join future committees.
 To prevent this make sure to stay up-to-date with new node software versions.

 To get automatic updates please follow the guide [here](run-a-reader-node.md#get-automatic-updates).

+You can also choose to manually update your node software by following the guide [here](#updating-your-node-manually).

-The minimum required version can be found in the [Block producer orchestration contract](../pbc-fundamentals/governance-system-smart-contracts-overview.md#node-operation).
+The node software version of your own node and the minimum required node software version to be part of the committee can be found in the [Block producer orchestration contract](../pbc-fundamentals/governance-system-smart-contracts-overview.md#node-operation).